cosmos/cosmos-sdk/docs/ibc/integration.md

 ### Application ABCI Ordering

 One addition from IBC is the concept of `HistoricalEntries` which are stored on the staking module.
-Each entry  contains the historical information for the `Header` and `ValidatorSet` that gets stored at each height during the `BeginBlock` call.
-The historical info is required to introspect the the past historical info at any given height in order to verify the light client `ConsensusState`  a connection handhake.
+Each entry contains the historical information for the `Header` and `ValidatorSet` of this chain which is stored at each height during the `BeginBlock` call.
+The historical info is required to introspect the past historical info at any given height in order to verify the light client `ConsensusState` during the connection handhake.

 The IBC module also has